-19-year-antique influencer Olivia Jade Giannulli is suffering the brunt of her discern’s (Lori Loughlin and Mossimo Giannulli) college admissions bribery indictment.
-Now—although now not validated to be a direct result of her parent’s frauds however indeed a setback to her achievement as a splendor influencer—the emblems that she filed returned in May 2018, “Olivia Jade” and “Olivia Jade Beauty” have been rejected utilizing the US Patent and Trademark Office (USPTO).
-According to WWD, USPTO cited “vague language” and incorrect punctuation as reasons for the rejection.
+19-year-antique influencer Olivia Jade Giannulli is suffering the brunt of her discern’s (Lori Loughlin and Mossimo Giannulli) splendor influencer—the emblems that she filed returned in May 2018, “Olivia Jade” and “Olivia Jade Beauty,” have been rejected utilizing the US Patent and Trademark Office (USPTO).
+According to WWD, USPTO cited “vague language” and incorrect punctuation as reasons for the rejection.bribery indictment.
+Now—although not validated to be a direct result of her parent’s frauds, indeed a setback to her achievement as a

-Earlier this month, Giannuli’s dad and mom have been arrested in a university admissions scandal for paying up to $500,000 in bribes to have their daughters enrolled in USC.
-The scandal made national headlines inflicting her to lose partnerships with Sephora, Estee Lauder, and TRESemme.
-Olivia Jade is still enrolled in USC but reportedly has no plans to return to the university.
-We’re guessing; in the interim, she should use an editor.
+Earlier this month, Giannuli’s dad and mom were arrested in a university admissions scandal for paying up to $500,000 in bribes to enroll their daughters in USC.
+The scandal made national headlines, causing her to lose partnerships with Sephora, Estee Lauder, and TRESemme.
+Olivia Jade is still enrolled in USC but has no plans to return to the university.
+We’re guessing, in the interim, she should use an editor.